ubports/docs.ubports.com/systemdev/testing-locally.rst

 ``sbuild`` uses ``schroot`` in order to manage chroots which in turn uses debootstrap for creating the chroot.
 The required packages are installed with::

     sudo apt install sbuild schroot devscripts debhelper dh-migrations ccache

+A Debian or Ubuntu system can also be installed inside a virtual machine, however this comes with a performance overhead.

 Setting up sbuild
 ^^^^^^^^^^^^^^^^^